steven-mathew/illuminote/README.md

 # Illuminote

 A mixed-reality multiplayer game with a spark.
+Check out the [devpost](https://devpost.com/software/illuminote).

 ## What is Illuminote?